The AI Noise Machine

 Borrowed technical prestige

 A handful of companies are training frontier models in the meaningful sense.
 Almost everyone else is prompting, wrapping, grounding with retrieval, orchestrating workflows, or in some cases doing limited fine-tuning at real cost.
-That's fine!
-Some of that work can be useful.
+That's fine, some of that work can be useful.
 The problem is pretending it is something bigger.
-“We’re training our own models” is often a prestige claim masquerading as a technical one.

 AI generated content